-- 1. Unconditional admission to the college. - Receipt of completed application for admission to nursing program before published deadline. - 3.
-A minimum of 18 ACT composite score National or Residual. - 4.
+- 1. Unconditional admission to the college. - 2.
+Receipt of completed application for admission to nursing program before published deadline. - 3.
+A minimum established score on accepted examination: - a.
+ATI TEAS a minimum TOTAL score of 58.7% on the TEAS exam.
+Scores valid for three years or; - b.
+NLN Pre-Admission (PAX) examination a minimum composite score of 116 on the PAX exam.
+Scores valid for three years or; - c.
+ACT a minimum COMPOSITE score of 21 on ACT exam.
+Scores are valid for three years. - 4.
 A minimum of 2.5 GPA for nursing required academic core courses. - 5.
-Meet the essential functions for nursing. - Completion of prerequisite courses: ENG 101, MTH 100 or higher, BIO 201, BIO 202, PSY 210, and SPH 106 or SPH 107. - 7.
+Meet the essential functions for nursing. - 6.
+Completion of prerequisite courses: ENG 101, MTH 100 or higher, BIO 201, BIO 202, PSY 210, and SPH 106 or SPH 107. - 7.
 Proof of unencumbered or non-restricted Alabama Practical Nursing License, which must be kept current for the duration of the program OR proof of unencumbered or non-restricted Alabama Paramedic License, which must be kept current for the duration of the program.
 All paramedic applicants must have a minimum Associate's Degree.